When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 If you breathe irregularly as you sleep, wake up gasping for breath, or feel excessively sleepy during the day, you may be experiencing symptoms of sleep apnea.

-If you are diagnosed with obstructive sleep apnea, your healthcare provider may recommend a continuous positive airway pressure (CPAP) machine for treatment.
-A CPAP machine gives you pressurized air as you sleep to ensure your airway stays open.
+The most common type of sleep apnea is obstructive sleep apnea (OSA).
+If you are diagnosed with obstructive sleep apnea, your health care provider may prescribe a continuous positive airway pressure (CPAP) machine for treatment.
+A CPAP machine delivers pressurized air as you sleep to ensure your airway stays open.

 - Adherence: Adherence rates for CPAP machines may be as low as 50% .

 Weight Loss and Exercise

-Patients who lose weight and change their sleeping positions see better results than those who only lose weight.
+People who lose weight and change their sleeping positions see better results than those who only lose weight.